ionic-team/ionic-framework/core/src/components/title/usage/angular.md

       <ion-searchbar></ion-searchbar>
     </ion-toolbar>
   </ion-header>

   ...

 </ion-content>
 ```

-In this example, notice that we have added two sets of `ion-buttons` both with `collapse="true"`.
+In this example, notice that we have added two sets of `ion-buttons` both with `collapse` set to `true`.
 When the secondary header collapses, the buttons in the secondary header will hide, and the buttons in the primary header will show.
 This is useful for ensuring that your header buttons always appear next to an `ion-title` element.

 `ion-buttons` elements that do not have `collapse` set will always be visible, regardless of collapsed state.
 When using the large title and `ion-buttons` elements inside of `ion-content`, the `ion-buttons` elements should always be placed in the `end` slot.